 But now they are grown in all Spain, and in fact, Arbequina olives are one of the most widely planted olive variety in the world due to it’s ability to flourish in various conditions.

-Arbequina olive oil is one of the more delicate tasting olive oils.
+Arbequina extra virgin olive oil is one of the more delicate tasting olive oils.
 It has a pleasantly sweet, aromatic, and fruity aroma and taste of apple, banana and almond.
 And perhaps important to some, it has a slight or almost undetectable bitterness and peppery aftertaste.

 Many people, especially children and those who are not used to consume olive oils, will likely appreciate its smooth and soft buttery taste.

 Arbequina olive oil is an all-purpose everyday go-to oil.
 It is delicious in vinaigrettes, mayonnaise or soft and delicate sauces.

 In general, we can use a delicate oil such as Arbequina for the following culinary uses: